Harena Now investigates the global sand crisis through the use of alternative photographic processes.

 I hope to create a photo-book of the images and stories to be used to raise funds for local dog rescues.

-I use a variety of alternative processes such as instant film lifts, the cyanotype process and Lumen printing and I am a keen iPhone/photo app photographer too.
+I use a variety of alternative processes such as instant film lifts, the cyanotype process, anthotype and lumen printing; I am a keen iPhone/photo app photographer too.

 Cornwall Crafts Association WWI Centenary film